mborenstein-goodberry-nurse/Dnd-Notes-Template/Omnomicon/Backgrounds/Knight of the Order.md

 # Suggested Characteristics

-Use the tables for the [[Soldier]] background as the basis for your traits and motivations, modifying the entries when appropriate to suit your identity.
+Use the tables for the [[Soldier#Suggested Characteristics|Soldier]] background as the basis for your traits and motivations, modifying the entries when appropriate to suit your identity.

 Your bond almost always involves the order to which you belong (or at least key members of it), and it is highly unusual for a knight's ideal not to reflect the agenda, sentiment, or philosophy of one's order.